aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/gnmi.rst

     Notice the -cnmi flag at the end.
 This is the flag that tells Terminattr to tunnel its openconfig traffic to CVP.
 For example, it will stream all of its Openconfig traffic gNMI through Terminattr so it is accessible via CVP as well.
 |
 Installation of gNMIC
 	To install gNMIC we will first need to go to the Programmability IDE and open a new terminal.
-We do this once we are within the IDE by pressing the crt+shft+ buttons.
-Once in the terminal we simply need to install the binary by the following one liner command.
+We do this once we are within the IDE by clicking the 3 line menu in the upper left > Terminal > New Terminal.

+.. thumbnail:: images/gnmi/gnmi-terminal.png
+    :width: 75%

 .. code-block:: bash